30 Things You Need to Throw Out ASAP

 Old pancake mix

-According to Snopes, packaged pancake mixes (along with many other cake mixes) can be toxic in certain circumstances.
-It’s a breeding ground for hard-to-spot mold and bacteria, which can be fatal for allergy sufferers; toss that expired box or bag right away.
+According to experts at DoesItGoBad.com, Packaged pancake mixes (along with many other cake mixes) can be toxic in certain circumstances.
+It's a breeding ground for hard-to-spot mold and bacteria, which can be fatal for allergy sufferers.
+If it is past the "best by" date on the label, toss that expired box or bag right away.
+Here are the 11 foods you're throwing out too soon.

 Pets tend to chew on things they aren't supposed to—and that can be dangerous if you have dried flower arrangements lying around.
 According to The Nest, the issue is twofold: The flowers themselves pose a threat, and so do the materials used to make the flower arrangements.
 Many plants are toxic to both dogs and cats, and these materials can cause serious intestinal blockages or even acute poisoning.

 Yes, beauty products do go bad.
 Even worse—they can cause breakouts, skin parasites, infections, and loss of vision if not disposed of at the proper time.
 While it may be difficult to toss away our precious samples, old makeup can serve as a breeding ground for germs, harboring nasty bacteria that can wreak some serious damage.
-If you’re unsure when you should dump cosmetics, check out how long makeup products last.
+Expired makeup may be totally okay to trash, but these 8 things are actually illegal to throw away.

 Keeping your clothes on flimsy metal for too long can damage your favorite pieces.
 Maeve Richmond, a home organization expert and founder of Maeve's Method, tells Well and Good: "Wire hangers truly are too thin.
 Not only can they cause awkward stretch marks on clothes, but they will bend over time, causing unsightly bunch-ups in our closets, and our clothing to hang at funny angles."